+Chapter 4

 The Business Shakes Hands with the Microsoft Project 2010 Platform

 In This Chapter

-This chapter will provide you with an understanding of how the Project Server 2010 platform is more like an Enterprise Resource Planning (ERP) system and should be treated as such.
+This chapter provides you with an understanding of how the Project Server 2010 platform is more like an enterprise resource planning (ERP) system and should be treated as such.

-A large number of companies have simply missed the value of Enterprise Project Management (EPM), have not done a complete implementation, or have participated in a failed implementation.
-Business and IT Managers need to learn the value of EPM and understand how the communication and workflow capabilities native to Project Server 2010 can address the Project, Program, and Portfolio Management requirements of small and large businesses alike.
+A large number of companies have simply missed the value of enterprise project management (EPM), have not done a complete implementation, or have participated in a failed implementation.
+Business and information technology (IT) managers need to learn the value of EPM and understand how the communication and workflow capabilities native to Project Server 2010 can address the project, program, and portfolio management requirements of small and large businesses alike.

 What You Will Learn